 A summary image of the changes will be displayed for you.
 Click “Accept Changes” if everything looks good.
 Click “Cancel & Return to Custom Partitioning” to cancel and return to the partitioning window.

 10- Choosing KDUMP

 KDUMP is a tool that stores system failure information for analysis to investigate the cause of a system problem.
-The default settings of this tool are enough, so just click on the “Done” button to go to the Home menu.
+This tool’s default settings are enough, so click on the “Done” button to go to the Home menu.

 NETWORK & HOSTNAME section shows you the active interface of your computer network.
 In this scenario, our network interface is “ens160”.

-If the DHCP service is running on your network, right-click the ON and Off buttons to activate your network interface and automatically get the IP address.
+If the DHCP service runs on your network, right-click the ON and Off buttons to activate your network interface and automatically get the IP address.